ayameyao/ayameyao.github.io_old-version/_pages/cv.md

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Fall 2018: Course Assistant
-  * Github University
+  * China Agricultural University
-  * Duties included: Tagging issues
+  * Duties included: Tutoring and debugging code
-  * Supervisor: Professor Git
+  * Course Title: C Language Programming

-* Fall 2015: Research Assistant
+* Fall 2017: Course Assistant
-  * Github University
+  * China Agricultural University
-  * Duties included: Merging pull requests
+  * Duties included: Teaching secretary
-  * Supervisor: Professor Hub
+  * Course Title: Computer Vision Algorithm and Application

-Skills
+Professional Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Familiar with programming languages such as C, Python, Java, MATLAB
+* Familiar with the basic framework of deep learning
-  * Sub-skill 2.3
+  * Caffe
-* Skill 3
+  * TensorFlow
+* Familiar with the basic methods of writing SCI/EI papers
+* Familiar with basic theories such as machine learning/deep learning
+* Familiar with the frontier development direction and mainstream algorithms in the field of computer vision
+* Familiar with the use of PS/PR and other image/video processing tools

 Publications
 ======